T. J. Jones: Personal life

 Jones was born in Winnipeg, Manitoba, Canada, where his father, Andre Jones, was a member starting defensive end of the Winnipeg Blue Bombers.
 Andre was best known for being a member of the 1988 Notre Dame Fighting Irish football team.
 Jones is part Korean.

 Jones' godfather is Raghib "Rocket" Ismail, a former NFL and CFL wide receiver and former Notre Dame star.
 His younger brother, Malachi Jones, a former Appalachian State football player, played for the Montreal Alouettes of the Canadian Football League (CFL).
 He was named the 2018 Rookie & Receiver of the Year of the Arena Football League (AFL) as a member of the Albany Empire.
-His other younger brother, Jahmai Jones, who was drafted by the Angels as the 70th overall pick in the 2nd round of the 2015 MLB Draft, played for the Los Angeles Angels of Major League Baseball (MLB) and currently plays for the Baltimore Orioles.
+His other younger brother, Jahmai Jones, who was drafted by the Los Angeles Angels as the 70th overall pick in the second round of the 2015 MLB Draft and currently plays in Major League Baseball for the Detroit Tigers.

-Jones and his wife, who is MTV's The Challenge star Theresa Jones, have a daughter named Easton Kaia, who was born in 2015.
-The couple welcomed their first son, Maddox, in 2019.
-Jones and his wife revealed in January 2021 that they would be expecting their third child together, a baby girl.
+Jones and his wife, MTV's The Challenge star Theresa Jones, have a daughter born in 2015, a son born in 2019, and in January 2021 that they were expecting their third child, a girl.